A quick start guide for novices on composting.

 What you can put in your bin

-Generally Green materials are wet material rich to nitrogen.
-Brown materials are dry and rich in.
-Meat, fish, eggs and bones can be composted using an eating-waste digestion device like a Green Cone.
+Generally, Green materials are wet materials rich in nitrogen.
+Brown materials are dry and rich.
+Meat, fish, eggs, and bones can be composted using an eating-waste digestion device like a Green Cone.

 The layer of surface soil on top discourages pests and odors also.
 A shovel full of soil introduced many soil organisms to your stack and act as an incubator on top of your compost heap.